-Most over-the-counter types of medication are not recommended if you have high blood pressure.
-These products tend to stimulate the heart, placing more stress on it, reducing your high blood pressure medication effectiveness.
+If you have high blood pressure most over-the-counter medications are not recommended.
+These products tend to stimulate the heart, placing more stress on it, and reduce your high blood pressure medication effectiveness.

 Claritin is a bit different, though.
 Because Claritin does not have a stimulatory effect on the heart, or on blood pressure, it is relatively safe to use by most people with high blood pressure.

 However, the version of the medication called Claritin D does contain ingredients that can cause a spike in blood pressure.
 This product contains pseudoephedrine.
 It works as a decongestant.